filmil/tim011-tools/README.md

 # tim011-tools

 The home of various TIM-011 related projects.
+All code made by me is licensed under GPL 3 or later.

 ## timdisk